nathankp/mRICH-FW/README.md

   	- Fixing ethernet module (needs to be added to repo)
   	- Integrating ByteLine protocol (needs to be added to repo)
   	- PMT board firmware (needs to be added to repo)

+*Things to Note:
+1. Sometimes Hodoscope and HMB Scintillating Plane Readout Daughtercard (HMB Scint.
+DC) are used interchangeably.

 PROJECT CONTRIBUTORS:
 + Gary Varner ~ Varner@phys.hawaii.edu | varner@hawaii.edu | gsvarner@gmail.com